Uterine cancer

 - CA-125, a blood test that looks for higher levels of a substance that could indicate the presence of cancer.

 If you’re diagnosed with endometrial cancer, you’ll have some of the best experts by your side.
 Our team will work with you to create a personalized cancer treatment plan.
-Your plan will include the latest therapies to help slow the growth of endometrial and uterine cancer cells.
+Your plan will include the latest therapies to help slow the growth of uterine cancer cells.

 - In some cases, we may use chemotherapy or radiation to shrink your tumor before surgery.